Frequently Asked Questions

 - When is a home study done?
 In an agency placement, a comprehensive home study assessment is completed before a placement occurs.
 A comprehensive home study must be done for all interstate independent adoptions before a child can be placed.
 Families seeking to adopt children in state custody must complete a more comprehensive home study/education process, currently called IMPACT.
 Recent federal and state statutes require that all adoptive families finalizing their adoption in the Georgia courts complete criminal background checks through the FBI and Georgia Crime Information Center.
 As of July 1, 2011, a home study completed by an approved evaluator must be completed prior to the placement of a child into the home of adoptive parents by a third party who is neither a stepparent nor a relative and for this study to recommend placement.

 - Is it necessary for the adoptive parents to go to court?
-Yes.
+It depends with georgia residency.
 In Georgia, the adoptive parents will file a Petition for Adoption in their county of residence.
 The petition will culminate in a court appearance by the lawyer and the adoptive parents along with the child.
-The birth parents do not need to appear in court.
+The birth parents do not need to appear in court with out-of-state families, the court may in its discretion, allow the adoptive parent or any witness to appear via electronic means instead of requiring his or her physical presence before the court.

 - Following the final hearing, what kind of documentation is provided to the adoptive parents?
 In Georgia, in addition to receiving a Certificate of Adoption and/or certified copy of the final adoption decree, the prospective adoptive parents will obtain a new birth certificate reflecting the adoptive parents as the child’s parents and the child’s new name.